Elive/synthwave-player/README.md

 Unlike desktop apps lacking a good experience or restrictive streaming platforms, this new music player is built with a different philosophy:

 -   **👑 Total Ownership:** Your music, your rules.
 No subscriptions, no ads, no internet dependency for your files.
 De-cloud yourself and own your best listening experience, exactly as you want it.
 -   **🎧 Your Personal Spotify:** Transform your music library into a private streaming service.
-Get the Spotify experience with your own collection, no ads, no fees, no surprises, and complete privacy.
+Get the Spotify experience with your own collection, no ads, no fees, no surprises, and complete privacy. - Is time to cancel your Spotify billing!
 -   **🎨 Beautiful Design & Unique UX:** More than just a player, it offers a beautifully crafted synthwave-inspired interface and a unique user experience designed to immerse you in the music with the sole purpose to enjoy it.
 -   **🔭 View-Based Tracklists:** Features a powerful view-based tracklist selection.
 Any view you create—by filtering genres, combining playlists, or searching—becomes a unique, perfectly shareable tracklist.
 -   **🧩 Seamless Rhythmbox Sync:** It leverages your existing, meticulously curated Rhythmbox library out of the box.
 All your songs, ratings, and playlists are available instantly with zero configuration.